Posted by : Dr. Atif Rizvi

 You know how the old saying goes: “An apple a day keeps the doctor away.”
 Is that actually true?
 Probably not, but many times we can mistake this sort of “common knowledge” as being grounded in truth.
 With that theme in mind, your Minnetonka Dentist, Dr. Rizvi, wants to share three foods you probably thought were in the all-clear category for both your general health and your teeth.

 But surprisingly, they’re not!
 So Healthy it Hurts

 “An orange a day can promote tooth decay.”
 Fresh‐from‐the‐fruit Vitamin C is great—but not so much when it’s being applied directly to teeth.
 Unfortunately, being a citrus means it’s acidic, and acidic food and drinks wear down dental enamel.
 Worn dental enamel leads to cavities and tooth sensitivity, resulting in an early visit to Dr. Rizvi.
 Tip: Try to rinse your mouth out with water immediately after eating or drinking something that has a high acid content, like citrus fruits.
 Popcorn—the Not‐So‐Cheap Snack

 Initially, you may think of popcorn as one of the cheapest, healthiest snacks in town.
 But have you ever startled yourself by chomping down hard on a stone‐like kernel instead of the soft, fluffy piece you expected?
 You’re not alone — many encounter this dental fiasco every year when it causes chipped teeth, shattered fillings, and more dental hassles.
 Tip: Don’t bite down with full force when munching popcorn and always floss afterward to remove wedged hulls.
 A Substitution To Avoid

 Substituting dried fruit for candy is not always the better sweet‐snack option.
 Dried fruit is sticky, which means it stays on the teeth longer than some sweets.
 This provides an ongoing source of sugar that feeds bacterial growth.
 Tip: Might we suggest a sweet but less sticky treat…like dark chocolate?
 It’s kinder to your teeth.
 The Truth About Apples

 An apple a day might not be able to keep you out of the hospital, but it may just help our teeth.
 Apples’ crunchy, slightly astringent qualities make them ideal as natural tooth scrubbers and whiteners.
 As a bonus, they just happen to be jam‐packed with vitamins and nutrients too.
 Despite your efforts to eat in a healthy way and care for your teeth properly, accidents with popcorn hulls may happen and sections of your teeth will get neglected by your toothbrush and floss.
 So reality being what it is, be sure to regularly schedule dental checkups and cleanings for yourself to help keep all well in your world of oral health.
-Is it time to make that appointment with Dr. Rizvi dentist?
+Is it time to make that appointment with dentist in minnetonka

+Dr. Rizvi?
 Call us at: 952-474-5041 today!